andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 # Clone the table
 First, create an intermediate table to copy rows into.

 I like to work in psql.
 Let's create a "testdb" database for this example, so it's separated.
-We'll create tables in "tesdb" to show how this works.
+We'll create tables in "testdb" to show how this works.

 You can run through these examples, then adapt them to your specific database and table names.
 ```